 - Security measures and compliance – healthcare apps need to be at least HIPAA and GDPR compliant, so you need to keep in mind that the app has to be adjusted to these legislations.

 - Automation – depending on the type of healthcare application, it can remind about medication, track incidents or provide reports about the patient’s overall health.

 And suppose you need even more advanced features like geolocation, Google maps integration, camera integration, advertisements, etc. In that case, you need to remember it will cost more and take a longer time to finish development.

 Example estimation – find out more in our ebook!

-In our upcoming ebook about telemedicine, we provide an example of cost estimation for digital health software based on assumptions made by our co-founder and CEO, Karol Wegner.
+In our ebook about telemedicine, we provide an example of cost estimation for digital health software based on assumptions made by our co-founder and CEO, Karol Wegner.
 He used his years of expertise to create a table that takes team composition, hourly rates and other factors into consideration.
-We share it with you here to give you a little sneak peek before the ebook is released.
-You will find much more in it!
+We share it with you here and for more – download the ebook!
+It will give you tons of useful information about e-health.

 Also – check out our case studies

 In the ebook, we’ve asked experts from digital healthcare companies about their telemedicine experience and their predictions for the future in this industry.
 Some of them were our clients before.
 We’ve been helping healthcare companies digitalize their businesses for quite some time.
 If you are interested in what we did, here are our case studies: